CrossRef/event-data-user-guide/docs/service/query-api.md

 The [Quick Start guide](quickstart) shows you how to get your hands dirty quickly.
 Come back and read this section afterwards!

 In most cases you will want to retrieve a large batch of Events so you can perform further processing on them.
-The Query API provides access to all Events with filters to restrict the results based on source, date-range, DOI etc.
+The Query API provides access to all Events, with filters to restrict the results based on source, date-range, DOI etc.

 ## Query Parameters